The Basics about Divestment

 11. Do we know how much money the PC(USA) has invested in fossil fuels?

 Our denomination has approximately $10 billion in investments managed by two entities, the Board of Pensions (BOP) and the Presbyterian Foundation.
 A relatively small percentage, a little more than 3% for the Foundation, and a little less than 2% for the BOP, is invested in fossil fuel stocks.
 But we are still talking about a large amount of money.
 As of December 31, 2014, BOP staff reported that it had investments in 37 of the companies listed in the Carbon Underground 200 list for a market value of $161 million.
-We hope to have an update on that number in early 2016.
 As of September 2015, the Presbyterian Foundation reports around $55 million in fossil fuel holdings.
 Of that $55 million, about $32 million is in directly held shares, which are relatively straightforward to sell; the remaining $23 million is in co-mingled investment accounts.
 Contact Rob.Bullock@presbyterianfoundation.org or Anita.Clemons@presbyterianfoundation.org for more details.

 We have over $200 million of our money being used to produce and market greenhouse gases.
 We aren't talking about taking this amount of money out of these funds, but rather redirecting it into the rest of the portfolio.
 Thus the only change in earnings will be the difference between the return on fossil stocks and the return on the rest of the portfolio.
 This is likely to be negligible unless/until the "carbon bubble" pops, in which case it will be seen in retrospect as a very wise move.
-In fact, a fossil free index fund would have outperformed the S&P 500 in 2014 by 1.5%.
+In fact, a fossil free ESG fund outperformed the S&P 500 from mid-2016 to mid-2017 by 13%.
 The “bubble” may already be popping.

 12. Shouldn’t the PC(USA) be focusing on the demand side of this problem?
 People need to cut down on their use of energy if the problem is to be solved.